Ayehu/custom-activities/Jira/JiraDownloadAttachment/README.md

 <br>
 Here, we see a key named "id" which will serve as our "Attachment ID".
 We also see a key named "filename" which will serve as our "Attachment Filename".
 <br><br>
-In the <b>JiraDownloadFile</b> activity configuration, use the folder path only for the "Save File Path" field (e.g. "C:\my\folder\").
+In the <b>JiraDownloadFile</b> activity configuration, use only the folder path for the "Save Folder" field (e.g. "C:\my\folder\").
 By default, the same filename from the Jira ticket will be used when saving.
 You can optionally select the "Save attachment with a custom filename" checkbox and then specify that custom filename in the field that becomes enabled.